 - 1. Provide an explanation of what makes the applicant qualified to successfully administer the proposed project by outlining its capacity and relevant experience in the areas listed below: - Describe the function of your organization. - Explain how current and/or previous work is relevant, and how this knowledge and experience will be leveraged in the planning and implementation of QDA-QCVPP.
 If the applicant does not have applicable experience in an area, describe a plan for identifying and engaging partners or consultants that do have the necessary expertise or ability.
 This section should demonstrate the applicant's credibility with the community in the target area specified. - 2.
 Description and evidence of community/neighborhood ties of the applicant and partner providers.
 Identify any partnerships with other service providers (e.g., community-based organizations, religious institutions, schools) and describe the nature of the partnerships. - 3.
 Resources the applicant and partner providers would use to provide the supports, including number of full-time staff members, facilities, and technology (if applicable). - 4.
 Attach a copy of the applicant's latest audit report or certified financial statement, or a statement as to why no report or statement is available. - 5.
-Using Appendix 3 as a guide, list the five largest grants the applicant has administered over the past three years, along with funding sources and contact information. - 6.
+Using Appendix 4 as a guide, list the five largest grants the applicant has administered over the past three years, along with funding sources.
+Please include, under "Description of Program" any similarities to the QCVPP program and/or how the QCVPP program will enhance your current work. - 6.
 If fiscal or program management issues resulted in any contract suspension or termination for your organization, the applicant must disclose it and provide an explanation in the narrative. - 7.
 Does the applicant use a Data Management System or database?
 If yes, please note the type of system or database being used.
 If no, please describe how accomplishments are currently, or will be, documented and measured for this program.
 Outline prior experience with data collection, management and reporting. - 8.
 Address whether the applicant, or the implementing entity, is or was the subject of any completed, current, pending or ongoing investigation by any federal, state, or local authority for criminal, civil or regulatory violations, include the current status or outcome, if known. - 9.
 Please describe the type(s) of liability insurance your organization carries.